Staff Recruitment Guide

 After the meeting, the Hiring Manager will receive an email which recaps what was discussed and agreed to during the meeting, as well as the costs of any external advertising.
 Once this strategy is agreed upon, the search begins.

-All positions must be posted for a minimum of 5 business days and have a defined end date.
+All full-time positions must be posted for a minimum of 5 days and have a defined end date.
 The end date will typically be 30 days from the date the position is posted, unless otherwise discussed, and will be extended in consultation with the HR Partner and Hiring Manager.

 Positions for internal candidates only will be posted on the NJIT Internal Career Site, which can be accessed through the Highlander Pipeline.
 Additionally, certain positions that warrant an internal posting before an external posting will be posted first on the internal career site.